Ctrlmonster/matrix-tic-tac-toe-checker/README.md

 # Matrix Tic-Tac-Toe Solution Checker
-Really short algorithm to verify Tic-Tac-Toe solutions, by viewing the board as 3x3 matrix with each cell having (i, j) coordinates.
+Really short algorithm to verify Tic-Tac-Toe solutions, by viewing the board as a 3x3 matrix with each cell having (i, j) coordinates.

 ```js